Staveley Town Deal Projects

 The Trust’s volunteer Work Party has already started its Rewatering Renishaw project which will bring another half-mile of canal back to life.
 The aim is to join the two projects together finishing up with an extra 2½ miles of canal in the next few years.

 O’Brien Contractors are carrying out the first phase of an 18 month long project at the canal.
-They will do major groundworks to clear the route of the canal and landscape the surrounding area.
-Next, the abutments for the new Trans Pennine Trail bridge will be built and, in September, this 38 metre long structure will be lowered into place.
+On October 21st, the new Trans Pennine Trail bridge was lowered into place.
+This magnificent structure is 38 metres long and weighs about 40 tons.

 Later a length of canal will be reinstated along with a new lock and another accommodation bridge at the bottom of Bellhouse Lane.
 There will also be a pumping system and a new Bellhouse Basin will be built.
 The towpath will be upgraded to a multi-user trail, stretching all the way across the Doe Lea Valley to Renishaw.